evanzhong/safety-maps/README.md

 cd ./client
 npm start
 ```
-Create-react-app takes care of running a dev server
+Create-react-app takes care of running a dev server on localhost:3000

 Running the server
 ```
 cd ./server
 npm start
 ```
-This runs `node index.js` and will start listening at localhost:3000
+This runs `node index.js` and will start listening at localhost:8000